 - In this report, the fiscal year will be displayed as follows.
-Example: April 1, 2020 to March 31, 2021 FY 2020 or fiscal year ending March 2021 - The figures in this report omit amounts less than hundred million yen and 1 million yen and displays it. - The English-language version of this report is based on the Japanese-language version.
+Example: April 1, 2020 to March 31, 2021 - FY 2020 or fiscal year ending March 2021 • The figures in this report omit amounts less than hundred - million yen and 1 million yen and displays it.The English-language version of this report is based on the - Japanese-language version of this report is based of the Japanese-language version.
 With the exception of the financial statements, all figures presented have been rounded down to the nearest appropriate unit.
-As a result, there are cases when a presented figure differs slightly from the equivalent figure in the financial statements - Owned by Bluetooth SIG, Inc., the Bluetooth® word mark and logos are being used by TAIYO YUDEN under a licensing agreement. - The contents of this report are correct as of June 29, 2021.
+As a result, there are cases when a presented figure differs slightly from the equivalent figure in the financial statements. - Owned by Bluetooth SIG, Inc., the Bluetooth® word mark and logos are being used by TAIYO YUDEN under a licensing agreement. - The contents of this report are correct as of June 29, 2021.